 Fox attorneys to be investigated for lying in court on brink of blockbuster trial

-A second day of pre-trial hearings in the billion-dollar Fox defamation lawsuit on Wednesday featured a Delaware judge declaring he would sanction Fox News and launch an investigation into Fox's apparent failures to disclose information.
+A second day of pre-trial hearings in the billion-dollar Fox defamation lawsuit on Wednesday featured a Delaware judge declaring he would sanction Fox News and launch an investigation into Fox's apparent failures to disclose information, including about the role of Fox founder Rupert Murdoch.

 Numerous post-election lawsuits and audits confirmed that Biden's win was legitimate.